 Unique course opportunities are at the core of the Berkshire Honors Scholar Program.
 With small class sizes and close access to faculty, Honors Scholars can enjoy all of the opportunities that Berkshire Community College offers.
 Students who complete the Honors Program can transfer into Commonwealth Honors programs at public colleges and Universities across Massachusetts.

 These are a selection of courses frequently available to Berkshire Honors Scholars.
 Click on a course to see its entry in the catalog (if available).

-These are seminar style interdisciplinary courses that look at wide ranging topics that help students think more broadly and critically.
-They will also help support your other courses by helping you learn how to investigate academic areas on your own and connect what you learn in one class to another one.
+Colloquia are seminar-style interdisciplinary courses that look at wide ranging topics in order to help students think more broadly and critically.
+They support other courses by helping students learn how to investigate academic areas independently, and by connecting what's learned in one class to what's learned in others.

 Past Colloquia Include:

 - Conspiracy Theories in American History

 - Graphic Novel and Comics as Cultural Barometer